fdeblasio/pokeemerald-expansion/README.md

 - Thwackey:
     - Evolution: 35->36

+- Scorbunny:
+    - Learns Flame Charge at level 8 and Fire Fang in its place at level 17
+    - Learns Flame Wheel, Fire Punch, and Blaze Kick by level up

 - Raboot:
     - Evolution: 35->36
+    - Learns Flame Charge at level 8 and Fire Fang in its place at level 19
+    - Learns Flame Wheel, Fire Punch, and Blaze Kick by level up

+- Cinderace:
+    - Learns Flame Charge at level 8 and Fire Fang in its place at level 19
+    - Learns Flame Wheel, Fire Punch, and Blaze Kick by level up

 - Drizzile:
     - Evolution: 35->36

+- Skwovet/Greedent
+    - Learn Headbutt and Tail Slap by level up

 - Rookidee:
     - HP: 38->40